DataDog/hiring-engineers/answers.md

 ![Flask service](https://i.imgur.com/QrsW0vi.png)

-Bonus Question: What is the difference between a Service and a Resource?
+**Bonus question:** What is the difference between a Service and a Resource?

-A service is a set of processes that do the same job.
+Services are the building blocks of modern microservice architectures - broadly a service groups together endpoints, queries, or jobs for the purposes of scaling instances.
 For instance, a single webapp service and its backend database service.
-A resource, on the other hand, is the request or call.
-For instance, `/api/hello` from above.
+Resources represent a particular domain of a customer application - they are typically an instrumented web endpoint, database query, or background job.
+For instance, in a database service, these would be database queries with the span name `db.query`.